 The COMM crackled and they instinctively tightened up their formation.
-The right wingman for the Wing Commander adjusted one of the knobs on her screen to try and boost the COMM signal.
+The starboard wingman for the Wing Commander adjusted one of the knobs on her screen to try and boost the COMM signal.

 "This is the TCS Eisen to inbound squadron do you read us?" asked the voice on the COMM.

 "This is Colonel Jessica Sylvesterson," said the Wing Commander.
 "We're the new Wolf Pack squadron you guys requested."

 "Glad to hear you made it, Colonel," said another voice on the COMM.

 "Doug, is that you?" asked the Wing Commander.